Shiina18/shiina18.github.io/_posts/2020-07-17-game-log-for-to-ov-mod.md

 - Bad weather also affects melee acc.
 - Monsters' heights are 3 and can serve stepping stones for allies, so jump skill is essential to make use of this.
 - Monsters can attack 3 height higher units, rather than 2 height higher as normal units.
+- Rampart aura is active on tiles with elve difference <= 3.

 ### Cheatcode generator